Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 (void) printf("Hi, Mom!\n");
 ```

 What we're doing is casting (converting) the return value of `printf` to type void.
-(In C, “casting to void" is a polite way of saying “throwing away.”")
+(In C, “casting to void" is a polite way of saying “throwing away.")
 Using (`void`) makes it clear to others that you deliberately discarded the return value, not just forgot that there was one.
 Unfortunately, there are a great many functions in the C library whose values are routinely ignored; using (`void`) when calling them all can get tiresome, so I haven’t done so in this book.

 ### 9.1.6 Testing Whether a Number Is Prime